ADMIN-INTELLIGENCE-GmbH/laravel-log-shipper/README.md

 ```

 When a failure occurs, the original log payload will be written to the specified channel, along with failure details in the context.

+## Changelog

+Please see [CHANGELOG.md](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing